 \section{Introduction}

-Advanced hackers are able to use low rate attacks to remain undetected by using encryption, stealth methods and other tactics~\cite{chen2014study,sarker2023mlsecurity}.
-In addition, almost all intrusion detection systems are primarily based on machine learning, which requires large amounts of memory to run~\cite{sicari2015security,li2023iot} and therefore can be used on edge/IoT devices that have $<$ 512KB RAM.
-The high number of devices used in an IoT system as well as the differing types of devices will make it even more difficult to detect and respond to attacks ~\cite{kolias2017ddos}.
+Advanced hackers are able to use low-rate attacks to remain undetected by using encryption, stealth methods, and other tactics~\cite{chen2014study,sarker2023mlsecurity}.
+In addition, almost all intrusion detection systems are primarily based on machine learning, which requires substantial memory to run~\cite{sicari2015security,li2023iot} and therefore can be used on edge/IoT devices with $<$ 512 KB of RAM.
+The large number of devices in an IoT system, along with the diverse types of devices, will make it even more difficult to detect and respond to attacks ~\cite{kolias2017ddos}.

-\textbf{Key Insight:} We find that there is an inherent imbalance between the defender and the attacker; \textit{the defender controls his/her environment and the attacker does not}.
-Instead of focusing on finding new ways to detect and prevent attacks we are proposing an \textit{Economic Denial Security (EDS)} framework that will apply a significant burden to the attacker, regardless of whether or not they are detected.
-Prior research has identified different methods of imposing burdens on attackers (e.g., puzzles~\cite{juels1999client}, honeypots~\cite{spitzner2003honeypots}, tarpits~\cite{liston2001labrea}) but no prior study has proven that combining multiple burdens will result in a super-linear increase in the total burden applied to the attacker; i.e., the total burden imposed on the attacker when using all three methods of burden imposition will exceed the sum of the burden imposed by each method individually.
+\textbf{Key Insight:} We find that there is an inherent imbalance between the defender and the attacker. \textit{The defender controls his/her environment and the attacker does not}.
+Instead of focusing on finding new ways to detect and prevent attacks, we propose an \textit{EDS} framework that imposes a significant burden on the attacker, whether or not they are detected.
+Prior research has identified different methods of imposing burdens on attackers (e.g., puzzles~\cite{juels1999client}, honeypots~\cite{spitzner2003honeypots}, tarpits~\cite{liston2001labrea}) but no prior study has proven that combining multiple burdens will result in a superlinear increase in the total burden applied to the attacker i.e., the total burden imposed on the attacker when using all three methods of burden imposition will exceed the sum of the burden imposed by each method individually.